Skip to Content

 They still race to the tree early Christmas morning.
 They still look forward to opening all their gifts.

-However, the focus is not how many gifts did you get this year.
+However, the focus is not on how many gifts you got this year.

-We have created a connection of Christmas with the intangible kind of gift.
+We have created a connection between Christmas and intangible gifts.
 The kids look forward to the entire month and how we celebrate it.

-They look forward to the fun times we have and things we do.
+They look forward to the fun times we have and the things we do.

-Some things to remember if you want to adopt the 5 gift rule.
+Here are some things to remember if you want to adopt the 5-gift rule.

-- Very small children don’t remember how many gifts they got each year.
-So adopting this at a young age is an easy transition
+• Tiny children don’t remember how many gifts they got each year.
+So, adopting this at a young age is an easy transition.

-- Older children tend to want more expensive gifts.
-As they grow having this 5 gift rule will help cover the bases and allow for one larger ticket item
+• Older children tend to want more expensive gifts.
+As they grow, having this five-gift rule will help cover the bases and allow for one more oversized ticket item.

-- Your children are bound to get gifts all sorts of places during the holiday’s.
-Gifts from family members and friends.
-Keeping it simple reduces them from becoming over whelmed.
+• Your children are bound to get gifts from all sorts of places during the holidays, including family members and friends.
+Keeping it simple will prevent them from becoming overwhelmed.

-- You are teaching your children to be more responsible with their finances.
-Instead of following the idea that more means better.
+• You are teaching your children to be more responsible with their finances instead of following the idea that more is better.

-- Talk about what Christmas is really about.
-Read about the birth of Jesus and the gift savior gave
+• Talk about what Christmas is really about.
+Read about the birth of Jesus and the gift the Savior gave

-Sometimes the world we live in creates this anxiety that we must give the latest and greatest to our kids.
+Sometimes, our world creates this anxiety that we must give the latest and greatest to our kids.
 Don’t let that pressure you.
-Don’t live Christmas will guilt.
+Don’t live Christmas with guilt.

-Be connected as a family, spend time together, share laughter, do things during the holidays with no agendas.
+Be connected as a family, spend time together, share laughter, and do things without agendas during the holidays.